Community Partners: Service & Outreach

-Active Partners in our Community
+Active partners in our community

 THE TOWN OF WEST HARTFORD FOOD PANTRY, located at Town Hall, provides food once a month to West Hartford residents in need.
 St. John’s regularly collects nonperishable food to donate to the food pantry.
+Donated food can be brought to the wagon located in the back of the church.

 GRACE ACADEMY is a school for girls from underserved communities in Hartford.
-St. John’s sponsors a student (covering her tuition, fees, uniform, etc.), and parish volunteers also participate in many activities with the students, including a Girl Scout troop, craft workshops, and community service activities.
+St. John’s sponsors a student (covering her tuition, fees, uniform, etc.), and parish volunteers also participate in activities with the students, including a Girl Scout troop, craft workshops, and community service activities.

 COVENANT PREP is a school for boys from underserved communities in Hartford.
 St. John’s provides financial and other support.